wooster0/lime/src/README.md

 The next step is to call `Lime.draw` which iterates through every single character in the buffer and builds one big string which is then being printed.
 That's of course much faster than printing every character seperately.

 Usually if you use `Lime.draw` in a loop, you put a `Lime.clear` after it which clears the buffer so you have room for drawing new stuff. `Lime.clear` replaces every element of the buffer by a space.
-Now the normal buffer is containing spaces again and when the buffer is drawn, the screen will appear as empty.
+Now the buffer is containing spaces again and when the buffer is drawn, the screen will appear as empty.